rocky-linux/wiki.rockylinux.org/docs/rocky/image.md

 | Rocky Linux 8  | Yes  | Yes     | Yes | x86_64, aarch64                 |
 | Rocky Linux 9  | Yes  | Yes     | Yes | x86_64, aarch64, ppc64le, s390x |

 Every Rocky Linux release gets a set of ISO's.
 These ISO's are made by the tooling used to make and finalize the distribution.
 For a given Rocky Linux release, they will live in an `isos` directory at the root of a Rocky Linux release.
-There are three formats for the ISO's:
+There are three formats for the ISO's.
+See the notes below.

 ### Notes about: Multiple ISO images, what is what?